e2thex/sureal/README.md

     /contact/joe/child/end

-to update a child they would to a POST to the child wanted
+to update a child they would to a PUT to the child wanted

     /contact/joe/child/2